DasIschBims/raphtalia/README.md

 # raphtalia
-Will be a discord moderation and utility bot.
+Will be a discord moderation, music and utility bot.